Kungsbacka/Grouper/README.md

 secrets (see [Encrypting secrets](#encrypting-secrets) below)
 * Build
 * Copy DLLs and config to the server that is going to run the service
-* Install service with sc.
-If you are using a gMSA then remove the password parameter.
+* Install service (example with sc below.
+Remove the password parameter if you are using a gMSA)

 ```batch
 sc.exe create GrouperService binPath= "C:\Program Files\Grouper\GrouperService.exe" start= auto obj= user password= pass